How Even Small Charities Can Get Corporate Sponsorships

 Have a Plan and Stick to It

-The younger generations, such as Millennials and Generation Z are especially concerned with social issues, environmental threats, and making a difference.
-In fact, Gen Z has taken the enthusiasm of the Millennials and ramped it up.
+Younger generations are even more taken with social issues, environmental threats, and making a difference.
+Gen Z has taken the enthusiasm of the Millennials and ramped it up.
 Today’s young people have shown that they want the companies that produce the products they purchase to be good citizens.
-This generational change has moved the needle of corporate social responsibility considerably in recent years.
 Gen Z is all over recent developments such as gun control, #MeToo, and global warming.

 That is a win-win for cause-related marketing and corporate sponsorships of charitable events.
 Consumers like businesses that care.
 How better to exhibit that care than helping to sponsor your event?
 Smart charities understand these winds of change and have beefed up their connections with companies that now actively search for charities that solve the problems their consumers care about.